lzmrd/techTest/README.md

 3. Create API keys from providers like Alchemy or Infura to be able of interacting with Sepolia testnet.
 4. Move to hardhat directory and run `npx hardhat compile` to generate your contractABI to interact with.
 5. Run `npx hardhat run scripts/deploy.ts --network sepolia` and your contracts will be deployed on Sepolia testnet.
+6. Run `npx hardhat verify --network sepolia ${secondSmartContract} ${firstSmartContract}`.
+In this way your second smart contract will be verified on etherscan and you will be able to interact with it.
-6. Move to backend directory and run `nest start` to start your backend server.
+7. Move to backend directory and run `npm run start:dev` to start your backend server.

 # Usage